 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Ally Invest and Fidelity charge the same amount for regular stock trades, $0.
 Looking at options, the base fees charged are the same for both brokers, $0.
 Each option contract then costs $0.65 at Fidelity and $0.50 at Ally Invest.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews.

-Next to commission rates, being able to trade what you want is important.
-Fidelity offers clients Stock Trading, Options Trading and Mutual Funds while Ally Invest offers Stock Trading, Options Trading, Mutual Funds and Forex Trading.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+Fidelity provides its clients with Stock Trading, Options Trading and Mutual Funds while Ally Invest provides clients access to Stock Trading, Options Trading, Mutual Funds and Forex Trading.
 When it comes to mutual funds, Fidelity trails Ally Invest by 2,218 total mutual funds, with Ally Invest offering 14000 and Fidelity offering 11782.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Ally Invest nor Fidelity offers virtual trading.
-Taking a look at mobile trading, Both Ally Invest and Fidelity offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Neither Ally Invest and Fidelity offer virtual trading.
+For mobile trading, Ally Invest along with Fidelity both support the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity while Ally Invest offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.